 - Identify the workplace factors with a potential to cause stress

-(see What is Work-Related Stress?), by workplace inspection, discussion with workers and surveys (see How to Develop a Survey this example is on Work Load; the Stress Questionnaire and checklist in the Toolkit on this site).
+What is Work-Related Stress?), by workplace inspection, discussion with workers; and How to Develop a Survey this example is on Work Load;)

 An important stressor in many workplaces is change: remember that the employer has a legal duty under s35 to consult when 'proposing changes that may affect the health and safety of employees, to (..) a workplace; the plant, substances or other things used, and the conduct of the work performed.